EmmasBox/blackwall-protocol-docs/usage/keybindings.md

 ## Opening the keybindings menu

-You can open the keybindings menu by pressing **ctrl+p** and picking the "Show keys and help panel":
+You can open the keybindings menu by pressing **ctrl+p** and picking the "Show keys and help panel".

 ![Screenshot of opening the keybindings menu in the command palette](/../assets/images/screenshots/show_keybinding_menu.png)